-Assurance Package of this TOE is EAL2 augmented with ALC FLR.2.
+Assurance Package of this TOE is EAL2 augmented by ALC_FLR.2.

 1.1.2 TOE and Security Functionality

 This TOE is a digital Multi Function Product (hereafter "MFP") made by RICOH COMPANY, LTD., which provides the functions of copy, scanner, and printer for digitising paper-based documents, document management, and printing.